steinwurf/adb.py/README.rst

 Usage
 =====

-The `adb.py` project uses the `Android Debug Bridge
+The `adb.py` project wraps the `Android Debug Bridge
 <https://developer.android.com/studio/command-line/adb.html>`_ (`adb`) tool
 shipped with the Android SDK.
 After installing Android SDK you can find the adb tool in `<android-sdk>/platform-tools`.